Resources

 • Collars and leashes

 On the road, pay extra attention to your pet’s water and food intake, potty breaks, and their need to feel terra firma to stop upset tummies.
-Talk to your vet about more solutions for a successful ride and read 8 Tips for a Cross-Country Move with Pets for more pet travel hacks.
+Talk to your vet about more solutions for a successful ride.

 Prepping to Fly with Your Pets

-You’re going to need plenty of patience and money to send your pet on an airplane safely.
-Depending on the airline, size of the animal, number of pets, and various other factors, families spend hundreds to thousands of dollars to fly their pets across the U.S. and abroad.
+You’ll need plenty of patience and money to safely send your pet on an airplane.
+Depending on the airline, animal size, number of pets, and various other factors, families spend hundreds to thousands of dollars to fly their pets across the U.S. and abroad.

 Acclimating Your Pet to a Crate